 In the event that you object to the use of your personal data as part of our testing only, you are able to object (by emailing: email@example.com) whereby we will add your name to an opt-out list and your personal data will not be used as part of any test.

 WHEN DO WE SHARE DATA?

-DAC Beachcroft's policy is to retain data only for as long as is needed to fulfil the purpose(s) for which it was collected, or otherwise required under applicable jurisdictional laws and/or regulations and/or business continuity purposes.
+DAC Beachcroft's policy is to retain data only for as long as needed to fulfil the purpose(s) for which it was collected, or otherwise as required under applicable jurisdictional laws and/or regulations and/or business continuity purposes.
 Under some circumstances we may anonymise your data so that it can no longer be associated with you.
 We reserve the right to retain and use such anonymous data for any legitimate business purpose without further notice to you.

 Subject to the exceptions below, and unless there is any other valid legal, regulatory, client or business reason to retain it beyond that timescale, all matter files will usually be destroyed at approximately 7 years after the matter has been closed.

 i) Claimant/Plaintiff/pursuer is a child